Best Camera Drones For Sale UK 2016

 The UDI U818S quadcopter is available for sale on at a reasonable price for a mid range device .
 It costs a lot less than competitors like the walker voyager and the Parrot Bebop and it packs a punch in terms of fetaures and performance.
 As far as value for money goes it is the closest you will get to a professional quadcopter drone in this price range.

-The compact and sleek body of the Prrrot Bebop Drone is made from foam, robust plastic and fibreglass, making this quadcopter for sale super lightweight.
-Although I was a bit worried that this 410 grams drone might not be able to resist the strong winds, it has a remarkably stable and smooth flight, flying up to 150m above the ground at a speed of 2.5m/s.
+The compact and sleek body of the Parrot Bebop Drone is made from foam, robust plastic and fibreglass, making this quadcopter for sale super lightweight.
+It has a remarkably stable and smooth flight, flying up to 150m above the ground and can travel at speeds of over 30 mph.
 The fact that Parrot has made all its replacements parts easily available in case of a crash is another major plus.

 With a battery life of around 11 minutes and 8 GB storage, there was a lot I could capture and store in one flight.
-And while one battery was being recharged, I worked with the second battery that came in the package.
+And while one battery was being recharged, I worked with the second battery to keep me in the air even longer.

 My verdict on the Parrot Bebop Drone would be that it’s an incredible device for those looking to make high quality videos for an affordable price.
 The FPV Sky Controller is also one of the most advanced on the market, making controlling the quad a lot easier so you can concentrate on flying and capturing footage.
 It is definetely one of the best rc drones with a camera for sale.
 Another great product by the same company is the Parrot A.R Drone 2.0 Elite Edition.